akhoury/nodebb-plugin-import/README.md

 - Posts Content

 *If you are importing already 'markdownified' content, just don't set the `convert` option to skip the conversion, also if you are importing some other format, feel free to submit a pull request or open an issue, if there is a Node module to it, or there is some pre-built JS "function" to convert the content, I'll add it*

+### Some common issues</h4>

+* "EMFILE too many open files" error, try disabling the server logs, there is an option for that
+* "Segmentation fault" error, along with disabling server logs, try changing the "convert" option to "Don't convert", that's most likely it, then I'll file an issue, I'll help you through it.
+* "Error: MISCONF Redis is configured to save RDB snapshots, but is currently not able to persist on disk." see [the redis note](https://github.com/akhoury/nodebb-plugin-import#redis-note), it might help

 ### Test